JamesSkemp/words/content/post/review-amazonbasics-xbox-one-wired-controller.md

 ## In My Eyes (and Hands) A Much Better Xbox One Controller

 > Note: This item does not yet seem to be available for purchase from Amazon.
+For these reasons the links point to my review on Amazon.

 I never owned an original Xbox with the 'Duke' controller, but as a longtime PlayStation owner I recall noting how fat the Xbox 360 controller felt in my hands.
 The Xbox One controller too seems far too large for my hands.